terminusdb/terminusdb-docs/md/explanation/explanation-datalog.md

 ## Advantages of Datalog in queries

 Variables in Datalog are restricted to finite **atomic** values.
 The use of atomic values simplifies query optimization and guarantees the termination of queries even in the event of recursion.
-The finite atomic values restriction is relaxed in [WOQL](to-do) (the Web Objects Query Language used in TerminusDB) to enable lists that are useful in aggregation and dis-aggregation queries such as `group by` and `member` respectively.
+The finite atomic values restriction is relaxed in [WOQL](to-do) (the web object Query Language used in TerminusDB) to enable lists that are useful in aggregation and dis-aggregation queries such as `group by` and `member` respectively.
 However, TerminusDB retains the pure declarative quality of
 Datalog.

 ### Datalog compared with SQL